 Although there are now generic drugs with the same formulas, the two drugs initially approved were the following:

 Truvada: was the first drug approved for PrEP.
 It targets cisgender and transgender men and women, both adults and adolescents.

-Descovy: was approved in 2015, and its recommendation for use targets cisgender men and transgender women.
+Descovy: was approved in 2015, and its recommendation of use targets cisgender men and transgender women.